MinghaoLin2000/MinghaoLin2000.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a visiting scholar at the University of Colorado Boulder, advised by [Prof Yueqi Chen](http://www.personal.psu.edu/yxc431/).
-Meanwhile, I am also a prospective PhD student in 2023 fall.
+I am a Ph.D. student at the University of Colorado Boulder, advised by [Prof Yueqi Chen](http://www.personal.psu.edu/yxc431/).
 I received my bachelor's degree from Jiangxi Normal University in 2022.
-I'm a CTF Enthusiast.
+And I'm a CTF Enthusiast.
 I like solving challenges about reverse engineering and exploitation in CTF contests.
 At Jiangxi Normal University, I created the CTF security team [风信子信息安全工作室](https://www.jxnusec.cn/) which has become the top-tier CTF university team in China.
-My research interests focus on Software Security and embedded System security as well as designing novelty automatic approaches to detect more vulnerabilities of complex systems.
+My research interests focus on software security and system security.

 Work experience